quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Guiding Path MTU

+Some networks support 1500-byte packets, but can only do so by fragmenting at a lower layer before traversing a smaller MTU segment, and then reassembling.
-Some networks are required to be able to carry 1500-byte packets but become inefficient at this size, because such packets are fragmented and reassembled across a segment where the effective MTU is smaller (e.g. due to IPSEC overhead).
-They do this even when the encapsulated packet is not a candidate for fragmentation by routers (it's IPv6, or has DF bit set).
-In such networks this leads to a need to influence a majority of senders to use smaller packets, so that the limited reassembly capacity is not exceeded.
+This is permissible even when the IP layer is IPv6 or IPv4 with the DF bit set, because it occurs below the IP layer.
+However, this process can add to compute and memory costs, leading to a bottleneck that limits network capacity.
+In such networks this generates a desire to influence a majority of senders to use smaller packets, so that the limited reassembly capacity is not exceeded.

 For TCP, MSS clamping (Section 3.2 of {{?RFC4459}}) is often used to change the sender's maximum TCP segment size, but QUIC requires a different approach.